NukolLodda/Flopcraft/README.md

 ---
 **Requests**

-I am aware that some of you wants me to add specific things into Modussy (things like LovelyPeaches and deeldoughs) and I will state that for items, blocks, entities/mobs, and structures, I will try to get to them as soon as I can.
-However, since I have other projects I'm making at the moment along with the fact that I'm still relatively new to the java programming language, necessary for modding Minecraft itself, it will take me a bit.
+I am aware that some of you wants me to add specific things into Modussy and for items, blocks, entities/mobs, and structures, I will try to get to them as soon as I can.
+However, since I have other projects I'm making at the moment along with the fact that Modussy's complexity has a tendency to require tons of debuggin, it will take me a bit.

 However, I will not be taking any requests for porting Modussy to older versions of Minecraft since I will have to basically figure out how to redo some very complicated parts of Modussy's source code.